Jagjeet/weather-ml-project/README.md

 <br></br>
 <b>
 <p align="center">
-Overveiw:
+Goals:
 </p>
 </b>

-Our goal for this project was to build upon our last project, [weatherdata-project](https://github.com/Jagjeet/weatherdata-project), by using the same historical weather data from NOAA to create a machine learning model.
-This model, when given a date and location, should be able to predict the tempature.
+The goal for this project was to build upon our last project, [weatherdata-project](https://github.com/Jagjeet/weatherdata-project), by using the same historical weather data from NOAA to create a machine learning model.
+This model, when given a date and location, should be capable of predicting the tempature.

+* ETL
+* Create Machine Learning Model
+* Deploy a Dashboard using a flask app
+* Add interactivity to the dashboard

 ## Usage